Twice22/Twice22.github.io/_posts/2017-6-4-reinforcement-learning.md

 = | f(a_1) - g(a_1) | \leq \max\limits_{a}|f(a) - g(a)|
 $$

 **b**.
-This question isn't difficult, we just need to carefully notices that want we want to prove is that:
+This question isn't difficult, we just need to carefully notice that what we want to prove is that:

 $$||BUi - BUi'|| \leq \gamma ||Ui - Ui'||$$

-and the question ask us to compute $|(B Ui − B Ui')(s)|$ first!
+and the question asked us to compute $|(B Ui − B Ui')(s)|$ first!
 So let's compute this quantity.
 We have:

 $$
 |(B U_i − B U_i')(s)| = |R(s) + \gamma \max\limits_{a}\sum\limits_{s'}T(s, a, s')U_i(s') -